I’m going to kick off the month of April with a flashback to this classic 1980’s film.

 Well, okay, maybe “classic” is a bit of a stretch…but it’s certainly a cult classic.

-This was released in August 1981, and may very well be the first of a string a similar films that would be released throughout the decade (including MY TUTOR and THE BIG BET, among man others).
-Known as teen sex comedies, such films usually revolved around teenage boys trying to get laid, often by an older adult woman.
-If the boys succeeded, this was considered a good thing for them, despite the real world legal implications.
+This was released in August 1981, and may very well be the first of a string a similar films that would be released throughout the decade (including MY TUTOR and THE BIG BET, among many others).
+Known as teen sex comedies, such films usually revolved around teenage boys trying to get laid, often with an older adult woman.
+If the boys succeeded, this was considered a good thing for them, despite the real-world legal implications.
 As you can see by the above image, this film’s tagline was “What Happened To Him Should Happen To You”

 Again, this is nuts.
-Sherman against reacts with disbelief when Philly tells him the next day.
+Sherman again reacts with disbelief when Philly tells him the next day.
 As would I.

 Once again, we see Sherman as the voice of the audience, calling Philly crazy when he hears about this the next day.

 And that’s where the scam with Lester begins.
-The next day Nicole pretends that she’s dead, Philly assumes that her heart gave out after the sex (earlier in the film, Lester had told Philly that Nicole had a weak heart and therefor couldn’t get too “excited”) and Lester agree to help him bury her body in the backyard and not tell anyone.
+The next day Nicole pretends that she’s dead, Philly assumes that her heart gave out after the sex (earlier in the film, Lester had told Philly that Nicole had a weak heart and therefore couldn’t get too “excited”) and Lester agrees to help him bury her body in the backyard and not tell anyone.
 The next day, the grave has been dug up, and Philly and Lester get a note from “someone” demanding $10,000 in exchange for the body.
-Philly is able to get the money from his father’s house safe.
-But then Nicole confesses to Philly that the only reason she went along with this scheme is because she’s an illegal immigrant and Lester was blackmailing her.
-Then together the come up with a plan to expose Lester and get the money back.
+Philly is able to get the money from his father’s safe.
+But then Nicole appears and confesses to Philly that the only reason she went along with this scheme is because she’s an illegal immigrant and Lester was blackmailing her.
+Then together they come up with a plan to expose Lester and get the money back.